migies12/TempestMap/documentation/M6_Testing_And_Code_Review.md

     npm install
     npm run test
     ```
     NOTE: For the test to run, you need to config a Firebase Messaging Service in order to run the tests.
-This requires a special .json folder, placed where the "example-firebase-admin.json" file is located.
+This requires a special .json file, placed where the "example-firebase-admin.json" file is located.
 A properly formatted .env file also needs to be present, in the same format as env.example.
-Please contact the team for environment files when needed.
+Please contact the team for environment files when needed, this may be available along with the canvas submission.

 ### 2.2.
 GitHub Actions Configuration Location